6 points, SCA Band 2, 0.125 EFTSL

 Laboratory work and short laboratory reports and pro forma reports: 30% (Hurdle)

 To pass this unit a student must achieve a minimum score of 50% in the laboratory practical component and a minimum of 30% for the end-of-semester exam.

-Two 1-hour lectures/tutorials, one hour directed independent study and the equivalent of 3 hours of laboratory activity per week
+Two 1-hour workshops, one hour directed independent study and the equivalent of 3 hours of laboratory activity per week